Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Italiasta matkailumarkkinana.

 People request information about the adoption of measures of distancing on way of transport, restaurants, hotels and equipment for excursions sanitization, when it's possible to reserve, they ask for reservations without penalty given the situation still unclear.
 In general they want to travel, especially now for winter season for the northern lights but most of the reservations are still only quotations for lack of clear details about 72hrs, quaratine, etc.

-Up to now the Government, to face the effects of the epidemic on the economy of the country, has made available about 100 billion to support Italian industries, with postponement or reduction of taxes, incentives and help for loans and other measures to help companies, especially small and medium enterprises.
-Part of the amount also supports families with bonus for babysitting, independent workers with a bonus, new hiring of nurses and doctors for the health system, supports to schools with the hiring of teachers, etc.
+Up to now the Government, to face the effects of the epidemic on the economy of the country, is supporting Italian industries, with postponement or reduction of taxes, incentives and help for loans and other measures to help companies, especially small and medium enterprises.
+Part of the amount also supports families with bonus for babysitting, independent workers with a bonus, new hiring of nurses and doctors for the health system, supports to schools with the hiring of teachers, one-off payment for certain categories (seasonal workers in tourism, spas and entertainment, seasonal workers in sectors other than tourism, workers with intermittent contracts, door-to-door salesmen), etc.

 Some trends that are not radically new but are on the rise are "conscious travel": there is an increasing attention to the impact of one's own travel, more sustainable tourist offers are favoured by opting for slow tourism.
 This leads to the emergence of market niches, less and less elitist, attracted by travel experiences in tune with one's physical and psychological well-being needs.